 The Top 4 Nature Parks In Boca Raton | Nature In Boca Raton

-Located next to the I-95 and Sugar Sand Park, this nature park is a retreat mostly known to the locals.
+Located nearby Old Floresta, Boca Raton Square and Sugar Sand Park, this nature park is a retreat mostly known to the locals.
 While Sugar Sand has more of a notable reputation, given its kid-friendly environment, Blazing Star is a nice escape from the commercial turf.
-26 acres of scrub pine give any hiker the perfect opportunity to mingle with the local tortoises habituating the area, and getting an in-depth look at the wild cacti that grow sporadic.
+26 acres of scrub pine give any hiker the perfect opportunity to mingle with the local tortoises habituating the area and get an in-depth look at the wild cacti that grow sporadically.
 After a fun day of traversing betwixt and between the multiple trails, you can take the kids to downtown Mizner for some ice cream and a cold drink!

 For More Boca Raton Nature - read more below...